MitocGroup/deep-framework/README.md

 (let’s label them `lego consumers`) will go to the marketplace, choose the microservices they need and deploy them as web apps into their own accounts on AWS (or other cloud providers).

-> In summary: DEEP empowers lego consumers to rent curated lego pieces from lego producers.
+> In summary: We empowers lego consumers to license curated lego pieces from lego producers.